-Its major features included 118 miles of the Rio Grande running like a green ribbon through deep canyons and the Chisos Mountains, which jut more than a mile high from an arid plain to form a sky island forested with pinyon pine, juniper, mountain mahogany and Texas madrone trees.
+Most notably, its ecological features include 118 miles of the Rio Grande running like a blue ribbon through deep canyons and the Chisos Mountains, which jut out more than a mile high from an arid plain to form a sky island forested with pinyon pine, juniper, mountain mahogany and Texas madrone trees.
 The surrounding area is dominated by a vast expanse of Chihuahuan Desert filled with plants like lechuguilla, sotol, yucca, prickly pear and mesquite that are capable of surviving in a hot, dry environment.

-“They had already tried to donate the ranch to the National Park Service, but had hit a bureaucratic wall.
+“They had already tried to donate the ranch to the National Park Service but had hit a bureaucratic wall.
 That’s when they contacted us to see if we would accept the ranch and take up their cause,” said Weigel.